Call Margin - Ways to Prevent It [Leverage, Capital Management & Emotions]

 However, if the account balance is not increased and losses continue to grow, the broker closes all open trades, and a Stop Out becomes inevitable.

-Ways to Prevent a Margin Call
+Ways to Prevent a Call margin

 Following a few simple principles can reduce the likelihood of a Margin Call.
 A Margin Call is merely a warning for the user to manage the losses of open trades.